pstlab/sharework_knowledge/README.md

 _We recommend the use of Java 8 since other higher or lower versions of Java may have some dependency issues with rosjava._

 In addition, the package requires a locally running instance of mongodb server.
-The current package has been developed and tested using MongDB Cumminuty Server v.4.4.5 that can be downloade from the following official link https://www.mongodb.com/try/download/community
+The current package has been developed and tested using _MongDB Cumminuty Server v.4.4.5_ that can be downloade from [the official web page](https://www.mongodb.com/try/download/community).

 ### ROSJava Workspace Configuration

-Create an empty workspace using catkin rosservice call /sharework/knowledge/update "load" ["/home/alessandro/ws/robotics/sharework/src/sharework_ontology/soho_cembre_v0.1.owl"]
+Create an empty workspace.

 ```
 mkdir -p ~/ws/src